emyw/moviedb-promise/README.md

 - Each tmdb function has the correct parameter and response types based on the documentation
 - `append_to_response` should be added to the request parameter of the appropriate functions and not on the options
-- The last parameter to each function can be an axios config object and will overwrite anything on the underlying request.
+- The last parameter to each function can be a fetch options object.
 - Several functions have been renamed.
 - Search functions accept a string and will be used for the `query` property.